- Agricultural Disasters

 The Federal Communications Commission's Public Safety and Homeland Security Bureau wants you and your family to be able to communicate in a disaster.
 Tips for communicating in an emergency include recommendations for all users and additional tips for people with disabilities and for communications providers.

-Federal Emergency Management Agency has developed an extensive guide for disaster preparedness.
-Are You Ready? provides a step-by-step outline on how to prepare a disaster supply kit, emergency planning for people with disabilities, how to locate and evacuate to a shelter and even contingency planning for family pets.
+Federal Emergency Management Agency has developed an extensive website for disaster preparedness.
+Ready.gov provides information on how to prepare a disaster supply kit, emergency planning for people with disabilities, how to locate and evacuate to a shelter and even contingency planning for family pets.
 Man-made threats from hazardous materials and terrorism are also treated in detail.

 Emergency Financial First Aid Kit is a tool created in partnership with U.S. Department of Homeland Security's Citizen Corp and Operation HOPE.
 The publication lists five tips for preparing for emergencies and provides forms for families to complete.
 The forms are useful for keeping financial records in order to help maintain stability in the event of an emergency.